SimplyEdit/simplyedit-for-designers/i_want_my_tables_back.md

 </table>
 ```

 This allows an editor to create rows with alternating backgrounds for example.
 However the classes are set when the row is inserted.
-So deleting a row will mess up the alternating background.
-The editor can do nothing except delete all remaining rows and insert them again.
+Deleting a row will mess up the alternating background.
+You can only delete all remaining rows and insert them again to fix it.

 In cases like this, always use CSS to get the same result: